-Actions planned to address obstacles to meeting underserved needs:
+Actions planned to address obstacles to meeting underserved needs residents, as detailed below:

-In 2024, the City plans to address obstacles to meeting underserved needs through the provision of strategic housing rehabilitation and development, public service, public infrastructure, and economic development activities focused on improving the wellbeing and living conditions for Lancaster residents, as detailed below:
+In 2025, the City plans to address obstacles to meeting underserved needs through the provision of strategic housing rehabilitation and development, public service, public infrastructure, and economic development activities focused on improving the well-being and living conditions for Lancaster

-- The Critical Repair and Lead Hazard Control Programs will focus on addressing the housing health, wellness, and viability of owner- and renter occupied units, lead-paint testing and remediation, and the preservation of the City's affordable housing stock. - The Fair Housing Services will provide communal education and mediate issues between landlords and tenants to improve City residents' quality of life, their understanding of fair housing rights, and improve access to affordable housing opportunities and mechanisms. - The City will provide various public service activities to increase access to and utilization of vital social services available in the City, including helping to fund a holistic, resident-centric Neighborhood Crime Reduction through Police Social Worker Program, a Health and Housing Social Worker dedicated to addressing multifaceted socioeconomic housing challenges of City residents, and a Public Service City Project Manager to improve the quality of life of our community through fostering intra-City collaboration, government transparency, and developing well-rounded, resident-led neighborhood strategies. - The City will also provide neighborhood based public facility and infrastructure improvements in neighborhoods identified as having high service needs through its planned Place-based Streetscape Improvements Program. - In 2024, the City plans on seeking proposed solutions to increasing affordable housing development opportunities for residents through its planned Affordable Housing Development Solutions CDBG activity, in coordination with other affordable housing funding sources such as HOME-ARP and HOME.
-Some solutions might include construction of new housing, homeownership assistance, and acquisition or rehabilitation of existing housing to create more affordable housing units in the City for residents of low- and moderate-income. - The City is committed to expanding economic opportunities for Lancaster residents and will support the Small Business Development Activity in 2024, which will be aimed at improving the economic development services and outcomes for low- and very-low-income persons.
+- The Critical Repair and Lead Hazard Control Programs will focus on addressing the housing health, wellness, and viability of owner- and renter-occupied units, lead-paint testing and remediation, and the preservation of the City's affordable housing stock. - The Fair Housing Services will provide communal education and mediate issues between landlords and tenants to improve City residents' quality of life, their understanding of fair housing rights, and improve access to affordable housing opportunities and mechanisms. - The City will provide various public service activities to increase access to and utilization of vital social services available in the City, including helping to fund a holistic, resident-centric Police Social Worker Program, a Health and Housing Social Worker dedicated to addressing multifaceted socioeconomic housing challenges of City residents, and a City Project Manager to improve the quality of life of our community through fostering intra-City collaboration, government transparency, and developing well-rounded, resident-led neighborhood strategies. - The City will also provide neighborhood-based public facility and infrastructure improvements in neighborhoods identified as having high service needs through its planned Place-based Streetscape Improvements Program. - The City plans on seeking proposed solutions and leveraging additional funding sources for the purposes of increasing affordable housing development opportunities for residents through its planned Affordable Housing Development Solutions CDBG activity, in coordination with other affordable housing funding sources such as HOME-ARP.
+Some solutions might include the construction of new housing, housing counseling, homeownership assistance, and acquisition or rehab of existing housing. - The City is committed to expanding economic opportunities for Lancaster residents and will support the Small Business Development Activity, which will be aimed at improving the economic development services and outcomes for low- and very-low-income persons.
 This project will offer small business training, mentoring, access to financial tools, and other technical assistance to lower-income City residents who wish to establish or expand microenterprise businesses.
-Participants attend business-oriented training courses and receive targeted technical skill building and coaching to create and implement sustainable microenterprise business models.
+Participants attend business-oriented training courses and receive targeted technical skill-building and coaching to create and implement sustainable microenterprise business models.

-The City's Critical Repair Program, Lead Hazard Control Program, and Healthy Homes Program all focus on maintaining owner-occupied housing and addressing deferred maintenance for households under 80%

-Area Median Income (AMI).
+The City's Critical Repair Program, Lead Hazard Control Program, and Healthy Homes Program all focus on maintaining owner-occupied housing and addressing deferred maintenance for households under 80% Area Median Income (AMI).
 The City's Housing and Building Code Enforcement Programs will assist in ensuring the maintenance of housing, businesses, and buildings throughout the City (with a focus on the rental and business community who often struggle with quality and/or affordability).
-The City will also continue working with Spanish American Civic Association (SACA) Development Corp. and Partners with Purpose (both qualified Community Housing Development Organizations (CHDOs) in their development of affordable housing, particularly in the Southeast area of Lancaster City, which has a concentration of minority and low-income households, on various HOME-assisted initiatives detailed in Lancaster County's Consortium collaboration.
+The City will also continue working with SACA Development Corp. (a qualified CHDO) in their development of affordable housing, particularly in the Southeast area of Lancaster City, which has a concentration of minority and low-income households, on various HOME-assisted initiatives detailed in Lancaster County's Consortium collaboration.